Fantom-Factory/heroku-buildpack-fantom/README.md

 ## 3. Create your web process

 For Heroku to launch your application, create a file called `Procfile` in the root of your application.
 This contains the command it should run.
-The simplest (and most common) command is:
+The simplest (and most common) command is just:

 ```
 #!bash
-web: fan <yourPodName> $PORT
+web: fan <yourPod> $PORT
 ```

-Which calls `yourPodName::Main.main(Str[] args)` passing in the port number your app should listen on.
+Which calls `yourPod::Main.main(Str[] args)` passing in the port number your app should listen on.

-In fact, this step is optional for if you don't create a `Procfile`, the fantom buildpack will create one for you - which looks just the one above!
+In fact, this step is optional.
+If you don't create a `Procfile`, the fantom buildpack will create one for you - which looks just the one above!

 See [Procfile][procfile] for more details.